ryanbarr/harvest-monster/README.md

 ### Latest Stable

-You can always find the latest stable build of HarvestMonster on [the releases page](https://github.com/ryanbarr/harvest-monster/releases):
+You can always find the latest stable build of HarvestMonster on [the latest release page](https://github.com/ryanbarr/harvest-monster/releases/latest):

 1. Look for the most recent release with the green "Latest" badge (hint: it should be at the top!)
 2. Expand the "Assets" section if it is not already open.